-Cahlya's First Football Game (a short story by Jodah)
+Cahlya's First Football Game (a Short Story)

 Some of you, my fellow writers, may be aware of a couple of rather unpleasant events that my family has experienced recently.
 I could bury my head in the sand and have a little pity-party all by myself, but I feel that writing is a much better therapy.

 In fact, I was tempted to write something dark and depressing or scathing about politics or ISIS (but others have already done a great job on those fronts).
 Instead, I think, I wisely decided to write this little story.
 It doesn't contain any really dramatic events like car chases, gunfights, or murders.
 No aliens, pirates, or Indiana Jones-type heroes.
 But it made me feel good, and that's what I needed.

 I hope you enjoy "Cahlya's First Football Game."
 (I know Cahlya may sound like a strange name, but it's my youngest granddaughter's name and I love it.